pay-theory/pay-theory-docs/API/TRANSACTION.md

 The description of the transaction that will be displayed on the receipt.

 **`recurring_id`: String**
-The PayTheory unique identifier for the recurring payment the transaction is for.
+The Pay Theory unique identifier for the recurring payment the transaction is for.
 If you pass in a recurring id, the transactions amount must be an interval of the recurring payments amount per payment.

 **`reference`: String**